New York in the American Civil War

 The voters were sharply divided politically.
 A significant anti-war movement emerged, particularly in the mid- to late-war years.
 The Democrats were divided between War Democrats who supported the war and Copperheads who wanted an early peace.
 Republicans divided between moderates who supported Lincoln, and Radical Republicans who demanded harsh treatment of the rebel states.
 New York provided William H. Seward as Lincoln's Secretary of State, as well as several important voices in Congress.

 The press, largely based in New York City, helped shape and mold state and national opinion.
 The New York Tribune influenced Republican editorials across the country.
 Influential magazines included Harper's Weekly and Frank Leslie's Illustrated Newspaper.
 Thomas Nast was among the early political cartoonists.

-In the decades after the war ended, numerous memorials and monuments were erected across the Empire State to commemorate specific regiments, units, and officers associated with the war effort.
+In the decades after the war ended, numerous memorials and monuments were erected across New York to commemorate specific regiments, units, and officers associated with the war effort.
 Several archives and repositories, as well as historical societies, hold archives and collections of relics and artifacts.